Hugh-Kumbi/Cybersecurity-Portfolio/VII. IDS & SIEM/Instructions.md

 Click **search**.

-## Task 8: Evaluate the Search Results
+## Step 9: Evaluate the Search Results

 Your search from the previous task should have retrieved search results for over 300 events.
 Navigate to other pages of the search results to observe the events not listed on the first page of results.

 ### Expectation

+**By completing this activity, you will:**

   * Upload and process sample log data.
-* Perform searches on indexed data.
+  * Perform effective searches on indexed data.
   * Analyze and evaluate search results.
   * Identify and differentiate between various data sources.
   * Detect failed SSH login attempts for the root account.